- Contacting us and opening hours

 What is a Child Independent Sexual Violence Advisor (ISVA)?

 We provide face to face, telephone, text and email support to children from 8 -18 years, families and carers.
-The service is primarily aimed at those referrals where a criminal investigation/prosecution is taking place, but we will see and assess other children and young people and signpost or refer them on to other agencies that can best meet their needs.
-An ISVA will:
+The service is primarily aimed at those referrals where a criminal investigation is taking place.
+We will see and assess other children and young people and signpost or refer them on to other agencies that can best meet their needs.
+An Independent Sexual Violence Advisor (ISVA) will:

 - Contact you to offer ongoing support.